gasparian/multiclass-semantic-segmentation/README.md

 except:
     summary[m_key]["input_shape"] = list(input[0][0].size())
 ```

-You will see the results in the stdout:
+Anf run the script (you will see the results in the stdout):
 ```
 python model_summary.py \
         --model_type fpn \